 - The computer acting as Relay 3 is a stand-alone Windows 2000 Server that is not a member of any Windows 2000 domain.
 Although it appears that Relay 3 is on the same segment as the Exchange Server, that’s not the case.
 Relay 3 is on the same segment as the internal interface of the ISA Server but on a different segment from the Exchange Server.

-- Relay 1and Relay 2 are stand-alone Windows 2000 Servers and are not members of any domain.
+- and Relay 2 are stand-alone Windows 2000 Servers and are not members of any domain.

 Good luck on your deployment!